 Unusual Options Activity Insight: McDonald's

-On Tuesday, shares of McDonald's (NYSE:MCD) saw unusual options activity.
-After the option alert, the stock price moved up to $233.86.
+Shares of McDonald's (NYSE:MCD) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $244.13.

 - Sentiment: NEUTRAL